NZOI/NZOI.github.io/nzic/index.md

 There will be 3 rounds in NZIC 2024.
 Contest weeks are:

-- Monday 8 April - Moday 14 April
+- Monday 8 April - Sunday 14 April
 - Monday 1 July - Sunday 7 July
 - Monday 19 August - Sunday 25 August